 The Benefits of Developing Apps on ServiceNow

-As with other low code app development platforms, the core benefit of ServiceNow is rapid and intuitive application development toolkit.
+As with other low code app development platforms, the core benefit of ServiceNow is a rapid and intuitive application development toolkit.
 Using drag & drop interfaces, business users (citizen developers) can assemble basic apps or product prototypes.
 More advanced enterprise app development, however, will require coding expertise.
 Albeit, the benefits of speed and cost-effectiveness remain.

 According to an IDC survey of , on average, organizations will capture $5.63 million worth of IT staff productivity benefits per year or $26,871 per 100 users due to improved visibility, higher automation, and repeatable processes.
 Furthermore, respondents reported the following benefits of using ServiceNow: